 - Set up the 10 cups on each side in a pyramid (or triangle) with the top peak facing your competitors.
 The cups must be centered on the back of the table and must not be titled or leaned up against any other cups.

 - Fill each cup up with beer to the red line, so it has approximately 1/5 full.
 You will want just enough to add weight, so they do not get tipped over.
 This will be 2 beers per team.
-(Optional: we use water and take a drink from our beer can.
-That way your been isn’t contaminated by the ball)
+(Tip: we use water and take a drink from our beer can.
+That way your drink isn’t contaminated by the ball)

 - Have a clean water cup handy you use to clean the balls between shots.